Rockies clinch postseason berth with Brewers loss | FOX Sports

 The team received an ovation from the crowd as it took the field.
 Colorado pushed back the first pitch by 21 minutes, calling it a weather delay, although no rain fell and the tarp wasn’t unrolled.

+The Rockies lost 5-3 to the Dodgers, with Los Angeles (103-58) ensuring itself home-field advantage throughout the postseason and the best record in the majors.

-In an interview, Gonzalez simply said to the fans: ”This feels really good.
+In an interview before the game, Gonzalez simply said to the fans: ”This feels really good.
 Excited for what’s next.
 Thanks!”

 Gonzalez is the only player remaining from the `09 squad that lost to Philadelphia in an NL Division Series.